Cryptocurrency and Islam

 The Islamic Canonical Law, prominently known as Sharia depends on the lessons of the Quran and denies certain exercises, for example, acknowledgment of particular premium which is viewed as usury (Riba) or interests in organizations which are in opposition to Islamic acknowledgment for instance liquor.
 Late enthusiasm for Islamic managing an account has ascended with even the International Monetary Fund’s official board holding the first since forever dialog on Islamic Banking.

 “Currencies are originally a medium of exchange, and making them a tradable commodity for profit earning is against the philosophy of Islamic economics.
 In Shariah, there is no valid reason to accept Bitcoin or other Cryptocurrencies as a currency.
 It is just an imaginary number, which is generated through a complex mathematical process.
-It is purchased for Gambling or Speculations, and used in illegal or unlawful transactions”.
+It is purchased for Gharar or Speculations, and used in illegal or unlawful transactions”.

 Mufti Taqi Usmani!

 “Here is my fatwa on cryptocurrency, as today’s widely asked questions are: is crypto halal or is crypto haram; or if crypto trading halal or haram.
-In may opinion, the trading in cryptocurrency is haram.
+In my opinion, the trading in cryptocurrency is haram.
 This is because it is not approved by legitimate bodies, such as Treasury Departments of States, as an acceptable interact of exchange.
 Such currencies leads to esae in contrabands trade & money laundering, and they are amounted to Gambling“.

 Mufti Shawki Allam!